-When an unmarried couple in Illinois have a child together, the rights of each parent is different than if the couple is --- or has been --- married.
+When an unmarried couple in Illinois have a child together, the rights of each parent is different than if the couple is, or has been, married.
 While more children are from broken homes due to unwed parents and divorces, the rights of parents in each of these situations are different as well.
 The Illinois General Assembly enacted the Illinois Parentage Act of 1984 to address the rights of parents who are not married.

 No Paternity Established

-In many cases, the mother will retain either full custody or primary custody, the father will be granted some form of visitation, unless the mother can prove him to be unfit, such as through drug or alcohol abuse, physical abuse or some other danger to the child.
+In many cases, the mother will retain either full custody or primary custody of the child.
+The father will then be granted some form of visitation, unless the mother can prove him to be unfit, such as through drug or alcohol abuse, physical abuse or some other danger to the child.